The One Thing You Must Do the Moment You Quit or Get Fired (Purpose Finding 101)

 7 Ways to Do Nothing (and have a chance at finding your purpose in the process):

 Go alone or grab someone close and just explore.
-The more foreign the better.
+The more foreign your destination, the better.
 Get out for as long as you can.
-At least a few weeks but ideally a few months or even a year.
+At least a few weeks, but ideally a few months or even a year.
 You’d be surprised how much cheaper many places are around the world than your hometown and regular fixed cost-filled routine.